Maspalomas: Tourism

 The development of luxury hotels along the coast between Maspalomas and neighbouring Meloneras has resulted in some notable architectural developments.
 The Lopesan Villa del Conde and the Lopesan Costa Meloneras Hotels have both been designed in a Canarian Spanish Colonial Revival style, partly derived from de la Torre's Hotel Santa Catalina (1890) in Las Palmas.
 For the Villa del Conde hotel, opened in 2005, the architect created a replica of the nearby town of Agüimes (the home town of Eustasio López González, founder of the Lopesan Hotel Group), including a distinctive replica of the large, domed Church of San Sebastián, which serves as the hotel reception.

-Maspalomas serves as the base for Gran Canaria's only English language newspaper, which serves a print readership in excess of 20,000 every month and reaches up to another 30,000 readers on-line.
+Maspalomas serves as the base for Gran Canaria's only English-language newspaper, which serves a print readership in excess of 20,000 every month and reaches up to another 30,000 readers on-line.

 In September 2012, the World Tourism Organization organized its World Tourism Day in Maspalomas, as a form of commemoration of its 50 years of existence.

 Maspalomas is a gay-friendly destination with many establishments catering for the LGBT community and a popular gay beach by the sand dunes.
-Particularly centred around Playa del Inglés.
+It is particularly centred around Playa del Inglés.
+Maspalomas Gay Pride has been described as one of the largest LGBTQ+ events in Europe and one of the top Pride festivals in the world.